metamn/mr-ui/src/basics/Colors/Colors.md

 To pick the perfect red for an existing monochromatic color scheme we might need math.
 There are tons of reds &mdash; based on which criteria one can affirm *that* red is the perfect red for this scheme?

-To make colors computable they are collected into color models and color spaces like RGB or CMYK.
+To make colors quantifiable color models and color spaces like RGB or CMYK are used.

 Each model describes every color with certain properties like: